igneos/branding/README.md

 # branding
-Designs, artwork, and mockups for VigorOS.
+Designs, artwork, and mockups for Igneos.